hotpot-killer/Instruct-PG/README.md

 ---

 Feel free to explore the code, raise issues, or submit pull requests to enhance the framework further.
 Happy editing!

+### Open Source Plan
+We are excited to announce that Instruct-PG will be fully open-sourced in the near future!
+We aim to promote innovation and development within the community by making the source code freely available, thereby advancing image editing technology together.